Dormouse (Alice's Adventures in Wonderland character): Tim Burton's Alice in Wonderland version

 In Tim Burton's 2010 Alice in Wonderland film, the Dormouse is a small, female mouse named Mallymkun.
-Unlike the sleepy character in the book, this Dormouse is an action-oriented swordfighter in training similar to the character Reepicheep from The Chronicles of Narnia.
+Unlike the sleepy character in the book, this Dormouse is an action-oriented sword fighter in training similar to the character Reepicheep from The Chronicles of Narnia.
 She is voiced by Barbara Windsor.

 She is initially seen with the group Alice first meets in Wonderland, and saving Alice from the Bandersnatch by plucking out its eye.
-She is seen a second time at Thackery Earwicket, the March Hare's tea party having tea with the March Hare and the Mad Hatter.
+She is seen a second time at March Hare's tea party, having tea with the March Hare and the Mad Hatter.

 She is seen a third time rescuing the Hatter from the Red Queen.
 She is seen a fourth time at the end, fighting the Red Queen's forces.
 She also appears in the movie's 2016 sequel in the beginning when Alice returns to Wonderland, and later when Time travels back to the past and encounters her, the Hatter and the March Hare having a tea party, which he curses to last forever after he realizes they are stalling him.

+Mallymkun appears as a playable character in the video game adaptation of Alice in Wonderland.